BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - REGISTERED DRIVER

-By becoming a registered competitor at Firebird (fee: $35), you will be eligible to earn points throughout the Gold Cup Series in Super Pro, Pro, Sportsman, Sled/Bike, and the Junior Dragster classes.
+By becoming a registered competitor at Firebird (fee: $35), you will be eligible to earn points throughout the Gold Cup Series in Super Pro, Pro, Sportsman, Sled/Bike, Junior Dragster and Junior Street classes.
 You will automatically receive a Firebird Permanent Number, series decals (required to be displayed) and registration card.

 - PHOTOGRAPHIC RIGHTS